gixWorks/vtiger-mobile-client-ios/MOBILE_API_DOCUMENTATION.md

 ## Details of Operations

-NOTE: Looks like all operations support more parameters than the ones that are needed.
-Parameters such as `action`, `file` and `search` can be left out and what happens is that php.log will display *Notice*-level errors.
-Depending on the php.ini configuration, this can clutter the log file.
+*NOTE*: Looks like all operations support more parameters than the ones that are needed.
+Parameters such as `action`, `file` and `search` can be left out and what happens is that `php.log` will display *Notice*-level errors.
+Depending on the `php.ini` configuration, this can clutter the log file.

-Operations described in this documento:
+Operations described in this document:

  - [login](#login)
  - [loginAndFetchModules](#loginAndFetchModules)